Znunu/EzMudae/README.md

     waifu = self.mudae_wrap.waifu_from(message)

     # IF The waifu exist AND its a roll AND it's unclaimed THEN GO ON
-    if waifu and waifu.type == Mudae.Waifu.Type.roll and not waifu.is_claimed:
+    if waifu and waifu.type == mudae_wrap.Waifu.Type.roll and not waifu.is_claimed:

         # Fills the suitor (members who wished the waifu) attribute
         await waifu.fetch_extra()